Teleshuttle Corporation Developing New Media Technologies

 Other services, including Non-profits / Charities

 Many Web (and non-Web) services are free, and supported by ads or are non-profits supported by donations, and many use freemium models.
-FairPay is especially well-suited to non-profits, as a way to link "donations" to value received by users (combined with ability/willingness to pay).
+FairPay is especially well-suited to non-profits, as a way to link "donations" and "memberships" to value received by users (combined with ability/willingness to pay).
 FairPay might potentially enable new hybrids/intermediates of profit, non-profit, and socially-responsible organizations/enterprises.
 This may also include non-Web services promoted/paid via the Web.

 Examples: